 Somerset is a medium-sized town located in the state of New Jersey.
-With a population of 23,373 people and eight constituent neighborhoods, Somerset is the 88th largest community in New Jersey.
+With a population of 22,968 people and eight constituent neighborhoods, Somerset is the 82nd largest community in New Jersey.

 Also of interest is that Somerset has more people living here who work in computers and math than 95% of the places in the US.

 Do you like to read, write and learn?
 If you move to Somerset, you'll likely find that many of your neighbors like to as well.
-Somerset is one of the more educated communities in America, with a full 50.43% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.
+Somerset is one of the more educated communities in America, with a full 55.86% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.

 Somerset is an extremely ethnically-diverse town.
 The people who call Somerset home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Somerset residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Somerset include Irish, German, Polish, and English.
+Somerset also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 11.08% of the town’s residents.
+Important ancestries of people in Somerset include Italian, Irish, German, Polish, and Jamaican.

-Somerset also has a high percentage of its population that was born in another country: 26.84%.
+Somerset also has a high percentage of its population that was born in another country: 26.92%.

 The most common language spoken in Somerset is English.
 Other important languages spoken here include Spanish and Chinese.